ArtyomPanfutov/notes/README.md

 # Notes App
+## Description
+The project provides a service for creating/editing/searching notes.
-The app is available on https://notes.panfutov.com
+You can use it via a web application.
+The application is available on https://notes.panfutov.com
 ## Overview
-  WIP...
+The project consists of the backend service (Java 18, Micronaut) and frontend application (React).
+## Architecture
+...
+## CI
+...
 ## Run tests
 `mvn clean test`
 <br>